FranciscoRiosJesus/ChallengeReba/README.md

 Alternatively, you can also run the performance test using Gatling's online platform.

 For more information and documentation on Gatling, you can visit their website at [Gatling Documentation](https://gatling.io/docs/current/).

+## Populating the Database
+You can populate the database by running the following endpoints:
+- `persons/SEED`: Use this endpoint to populate the database with person data.
+- `relations/SEED`: Use this endpoint to populate the database with relationship data.